CalebPaul/dictionary/README.md

 ## Specs

-* When user inputs a word and definition
+* When user inputs a word
   - program stores that word.
-  - program stores associated definition.
+  - program stores associated definitions, if any.

 * When user selects word
   - program displays word and current definition.
   - user can access a form to input new definitions for the word.
+  - user can input multiple definitions for the same word.